colin-stubbs/compact_log/README.md

 2. **STH-boundary versioning** - only persisting tree state at published checkpoints.
 3. **Synchronous tree updates** - achieving a Maximum Merge Delay (MMD) of 0 seconds.

-### How MMD is Set to Zero
+### How MD is Eliminated Entirely

-Many CT log implementations have a Maximum Merge Delay (MMD) of minutes to hours, where submitted certificates aren't yet included in the Merkle tree.
+Many CT log implementations have a Merge Delay (MMD) of minutes to hours, where submitted certificates aren't yet included in the Merkle tree.
 This exists because:

 - Many implementations issue SCTs immediately, then incorporate certificates later via background processes.
 - Some implementations have expensive tree update operations.
 - Consistency requires coordinating distributed components.

-CompactLog achieves an MMD of 0 by reversing this order - certificates are incorporated **before** SCTs are issued:
+CompactLog eliminates a MD by reversing this order - certificates are incorporated **before** SCTs are issued:

 ```
 Submission 1 ─┐